twhite96/gatsby-dev-research/1 - Web Dev/Big O Notation.md

 B₃ => pair(a): time complexity:

-Change of speed of an algorithm is a mathematical concept called [[1 - Web Dev/Asymptotic Analysis]].
+Change of speed of an algorithm is a mathematical concept called [[Asymptotic Analysis]].